evancabrera713/Customer-Personality-Analysis/README.md

 - Report.pdf contains results of the project as well as actionable insights, the report will be posted down below as well.
 - iPynb contains the python code used and explained for this project.

-## Executive Summary / Key Insights
+## I. Executive Summary / Key Insights

 This project applies clustering techniques to segment customers based on demographics and purchasing behavior based on this dataset.
 By using variables such as income, education, number of children, and spending across different product categories, two distinct customer groups were identified.